-It’s fundamental that we can analyze in what way digital transformation influences our organizations, to see exactly in which areas and how it affects them, so we can adapt to this new situation, especially focused on the opportunities it can bring to the business.
-In this case, we are going to deepen the decision-making based on data……. intelligently treated and interpreted.
+It is fundamental to be able to analyse in what way the digital transformation influences our organisations, to see exactly in which areas and how it affects them, so we can adapt to this new situation and more particularly focus on the business opportunities.
+In this case, we are going to deepen the decision-making based on data which has been treated and interpreted in an intelligent manner.

-We’ve been able to talk with Santi Camps, CEO at Mabrian, a start up that develops the most complete analytical tool for the tourism industry that should allow those organization managers to know not only what’s happening in their destination (and in their competitor’s), but also to “anticipate” and make advantageously competitive decisions.
+We were able to talk with Santi Camps, CEO at Mabrian, a start up that develops the most complete analytical tool for the tourism industry that should allow those organisation managers to know not only what’s happening in their destination (and in their competitors’), but also to “anticipate” and make advantageously competitive decisions.

-Santi, could you introduce us Mabrian?
-Its “core”.
-What it offers to the tourism sector.
+Santi, could you give us an overview of Mabrian?
+Its “core” as well as what it offers to the tourism sector?
 Tell us which elements from Mabrian you would highlight in this area.

-Mabrian’s Project arises in response to the tourism sector’s current reality, in which major decisions, that entail millionaire investments are often made based on historical data study, partial and not very updated, and with a very high intuition component.
-Mabrian’s core is to achieve a paradigm shift in the tourism sector: to pass from intuition to the knowledge era.
+The Mabrian project arises in response to the tourism sector’s current reality, in which major decisions that entail huge investments are often made based on the study of partial, not very updated, historical data with a very high intuition component.
+Mabrian’s core is to achieve a paradigm shift in the tourism sector: to move from intuition to the era of knowledge.

-Of our tool I would highlight the ability to make an enriched analysis of multiple and diverse data sources.
-A superposition of different information layers that allow us to obtain a global vision and draw connections between them to generate knowledge both current, and predictive.
+From our tool I would highlight the ability to carry out an enriched analysis of multiple and diverse data sources.
+An overlap of different information layers that allow us to obtain a global vision and draw connections between them to generate knowledge both current, and predictive.

-This development has not been easy, we’ve been developing our own algorithms based on Artificial Intelligence for more than 5 years, and we keep improving them day to day.
+Developing this has not been easy, we’ve been developing our own algorithms based on Artificial Intelligence for over 5 years, and we keep improving them day to day.

-More and more companies appear that dedicate to Big Data analysis but, are tourist companies prepared to “digest” so much information?
+More and more companies dedicated to the analysis of Big Data are popping up but are tourist companies prepared to “digest” so much information?

-It’s true that Big Data is something that is fashionable, but often what’s behind this term and the practical utilities of the analytics of large volumes of information isn’t understood.
+It’s true that Big Data is somewhat fashionable, but often what the term actually means as well as the practical utilities of the analytics of large volumes of information isn’t understood.

 Tourism companies are increasingly prepared and are more aware of the need to work with data to make their decisions.
-But in the current phase, it’s essential to offer a tool as simple as possible, that offers only the necessary information and at the right time, and make an intensive accompaniment of these solutions.
+But in the current phase, it’s essential to offer a tool, as user-friendly as possible, that offers only the necessary information at the right time, and an extensive support of these solutions.

-What differentiates Mabrian’s platform to other existing analytical tools in the market?
+What differentiates Mabrian’s platform to other existing analytical tools on the market?

-Our great contribution to the sector, is the ability to work with very diverse data sources.
-We don’t restrict to an active listening on Social Networks, but we overlap data from transactional sources, like flight searches and bookings, flight and hotel prices, tourist’s spend in destination, as well as online behavior derived from the activity in social media and opinion portals.
+Our great contribution to the sector is the ability to work with very diverse data sources.
+We are not restricted to an active listening on Social Networks, but instead we overlap data from transactional sources, like flight searches and bookings, flight and hotel prices, tourist spend in destination, as well as online behaviour derived from the activity on social media and opinion portals.

-With this we provide a very enriched analysis that offers a global strategic vision of the environment and the market.
+By doing so, we provide a very enriched analysis that offers a global strategic vision of the context and the market.
 It has also allowed us to develop a predictive model that allow us to anticipate trends up to one year in advance.

-There is a direct relation between what users spontaneously say in their social networks and how the long-term demand will evolve.
-Also, we can reinforce these predictions with search and flight booking patterns and trends globally, as well as other indicators.
+There is a direct relation between what users spontaneously say on their social networks and how the long-term demand will evolve.
+We can also reinforce these predictions with global search and flight booking patterns and trends, as well as other indicators.

-You mean, for example, that you “could” already anticipate which destinations will be successful in 2019’s season?
+You mean, for example, that you “could” already anticipate which destinations will be successful for the 2019 season?

-We have already detected and analyzed trends at long-term.
+We have already detected and analysed trends in the long-term.
 And yes.
-Clear dynamics are identified.
-We already predicted Iceland and Thailand’s boom in 2015, or North African destinations’ recovery in 2017.
+Clear dynamics have been identified.
+We already predicted Iceland and Thailand’s boom in 2015, or the recovery of North African destinations in 2017.
 Through data, not intuition.